What is Lung Cancer

 Tumors are of two types :

-Benign tumors: They have a localized growths.
+Benign tumors: They have localized growth.
 That is they can only cause problems if they put pressure on their nearby tissues.

 Malignant tumors: Are the ones which invade the surrounding body tissues.
 These are the dangerous tumors & are formed when :